 And the newest obsession of the health and tech communities isn’t strictly legal: psychedelics are increasingly taking center stage.

-Another big difference for the Austin events scene today compared to 10 or 15 years ago is the number of available hotel rooms in the city center—more capacity means more people can attend events year-round, but also might mean less of a scramble to buy tickets and secure rooms early, which could lead to slower sales.
-Plus, the unpredictability of Covid may continue to affect ticket sales as people remain wary of spending a lot of money on events happening months in the future.
+More capacity means more people can attend events year-round, but also might mean less of a scramble to buy tickets and secure rooms early, which could lead to slower sales.
+Plus, the unpredictability of COVID may continue to affect ticket sales as people remain wary of spending a lot of money on events happening months in the future.